am8850/tomifier/README.md

 ## `build.sh`

 `build.sh` is a useful bash script to start the build process and deploy the package locally in editable mode.

+To run it from a bash terminal type: `sh build.sh`